drekka/Shelly/README.md

 lister $ ./lister --project-dir ~/Documents list
 ```

 Note how we are passing `--project-dir ~/Documents` before the `list` sub-command.
-This is because the argument has been added to the program, not the subcommand and all program arounds must occur before the subcommand.
+This is because the argument has been added to the program, not the subcommand so it must occur before the subcommand.

 #### Adding sub-command arguments